Serve the People!: Reception

 Due to the sex scenes and sensitive political content, the story attracted controversy in China when it was featured the literary magazine Huacheng in 2005.
+The novel was transgressive because its sex scenes incorporated Mao Zedong imagery and slogans.
 The Chinese government ordered the publisher to recall all 40,000 copies of the magazine, which in turn created huge demand for the novel.
 The novel was banned by the Chinese government.
+The Propaganda Department of the Chinese Communist Party concluded that the novel "slandered Mao Zedong, slandered the lofty purpose of Mao Zedong's 'Serve the People', slandered the people's army, slandered the revolution and politics" and contained "excessive descriptions of sex" and "spread mistaken Western views."

+Since its banning, the book continued to be widely available on the internet in China.

 The novel drew criticism from socialist realist writers in China who objected to its satire and what they deemed its scandalous depictions.

-It has been translated into French, Danish, Norwegian, German, Dutch, Italian, Czech and English.
+An English translation was published in 2008 by Grove.
+It has also been translated into French, Danish, Norwegian, German, Dutch, Italian, Czech, Romanian and English.

+Yan writes that he does not consider Serve the People! to be one of his most significant works.

 Adaptation

 The screenwriter and director Jang Cheol-soo adapted the story to set the erotic South Korean film, Serve the People, in a fictional socialist country with similarity to North Korea in the 1970s.
 Filming of the movie began in 2020 and it was released theatrically on February 23, 2022.